GuillaumeDua/CppShelf/libs/ag/README.md

 #### using std::ostream

 Opt-in by include: `csl/ag/formatting/backend/ostream.hpp` *(prefer `std::format`/`fmt` when available: `<ostream>` is heavy at compile time, and options ride `std::ios_base::iword`)*.

+Narrow and wide streams are both supported (`std::basic_ostream<CharT, Traits>`), and share a single `std::ios_base::xalloc()` slot: the index is allocated once, program-wide, and is valid for every stream.

 Simple example :